blmayer/ereandel/README.md

 ### Configuration

-You can setup a config file at `~/.config/astro/astro.conf` to configure *astro* the way you like.
+You can setup a config file at `~/.config/ereandel/ereandel.conf` to configure *ereandel* the way you like.

 The file uses a simple `key=value` style, see the complete example for the default values below.

 **hints:**
-* `astro` will be appended to `cachehome`, the directory must be writable for your user.
+* `ereandel` will be appended to `cachehome`, the directory must be writable for your user.
 * The `style-` keys must be ANSI style codes.

 ```